1976 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1976 No Mint Mark Clad Half Dollar Value

-The 1976 no mint mark clad Kennedy half dollar represents Philadelphia’s largest bicentennial production, with over 234 million pieces struck.
+The 1976 no mint mark clad Kennedy half dollar represents Philadelphia’s largest Bicentennial production, with over 234 million pieces struck.
+Despite this massive mintage making it common in circulated grades, the commemorative nature prompted widespread saving when first released.

-The auction record for this variety is held by an MS64 error coin struck on a quarter planchet.
-It sold for $3,105 at Heritage Auctions in June 2004.
-This demonstrates how minting errors can dramatically increase values for this otherwise common commemorative issue.
+The auction record for this variety is an MS64 error coin struck on a quarter planchet, which sold for $3,105 at Heritage Auctions in June 2004.
+In normal high grades, an MS67 sold for $1,998 at Heritage Auctions in 2014, and another realized $1,410 at Heritage in February 2017.

 1976 No Mint Mark Clad Half Dollar Price/Grade Chart